(Part of This Girl Did, exhibition: Dorothy Wordsworth and Women Mountaineers at the Wordsworth Trust)

 Alex uses her response to her surroundings to explore our different relationships with the land.

-She became interested in the idea of (quite literally) walking in Dorothy’s footsteps, to see how her own practice might be influenced by some of the same themes:
+She became interested in the idea of (quite literally) walking in Dorothy’s footsteps, (or footprints, as she prefers to cal it) to see how her own practice might be influenced by some of the same themes:

 This Girl Did is supported by the Wordsworth Trust.